NMA93/Accessibility-Designer-Guide/docs/accessibility-in-general/10-heuristics.md

 ---

 ## 8. Aesthetic and minimalist design
-Dialogues should be reduced to the essential. **The usershould only be shown what is relevant for him**.
+Dialogues should be reduced to the essential.
+The usershould only be shown what is relevant for him.
 This increases the usability of a page by a screen reader significantly.

 <img src="{{ '/assets/images/heuristics/minimalism.png' | prepend: site.baseurl }}" alt="In this picture you can see a login screen reduced to the minimum of ui-elements." title="In this picture you can see a login screen reduced to the minimum of ui-elements."/>